gscales/Exch-Rest/README.md

 #### Module installation

-The Module is availble from the Powershell Gallery and can be installed on Windows 10 using
+The Module is availble from the PowerShell Gallery at https://www.powershellgallery.com/packages/Exch-Rest and can be installed on Windows 10 using

 Install-Module Exch-Rest
 Import-Module Exch-Rest